Bias Incident Response Team Hero Background Image

 The BIRT will work to provide education and prevention programs and outreach initiatives in the form of bystander intervention trainings/workshops to students, marketing and communication that educates others about what bias may look like, and help students understand how to effectively report any concerns they have.
 The goal is to be as transparent as possible about college processes and to help the Otis College community understand how all can contribute to an inclusive and affirming campus climate.

-Prevention and Education will be a priority in an effort to move away from being solely reactionary to any reported incidents of alleged bias.
+Prevention and education will be a priority in an effort to move away from being solely reactionary to any reported incidents of alleged bias.

 Related Policies